 Level 2 – Ball Plank with Alternating Leg Lift

 Increase the difficulty and make it more challenging by alternating leg lifts.
-Lift one leg up and then lift the other leg up, alternating back and forth.
+Lift one leg up and then lift the other, alternating back and forth.

 Stability Ball Plank with Alternating Leg Lift (Level 2)

-If you have any type of knee pain, look at your hips to see if you have good hip stability.
-You can start off with level one, and when it gets easy, you can proceed to level two.
+If you have knee pain, look at your hips to see if you have good hip stability.
+You can start with level one, and when it gets easy, you can proceed to level two.

 Enter in your injury or pain.
 There’s a good chance t have an article, an interview, or a video help you overcome injury or pain.
 Make sure to swing by ExercisesForInjuries.com.